 - 2 grams of ground black pepper

 This recipe will make a large batch you can use for multiple batches of syrup or have at hand for other recipes.

-The added black pepper will give the pumpkin spice syrup a slight kick and tastes amazing.
+The added black pepper will give the pumpkin spice syrup a slight kick and taste amazing.

-To make the pumpkin spice mix, you can simply combine the spices and give it a stir.
+To make the pumpkin spice mix, you can combine the spices and stir it.
 Then, cover and store it in an airtight container until you’re ready to use it!

 The sweetness in this syrup is from white granulated sugar.
 If you want, you can also substitute it for brown sugar to give it a different flavor or mix the two sugars.